grafana/loki/docs/sources/clients/promtail/logrotation.md

 We recommend (2) as that is the one which works well with Promtail (or any similar log scraping agent) without any data loss.
 Now let's understand how we exactly configure log rotation in different platforms.

-## Configure log rotation.
+## Configure log rotation

-Your logs can be rotated by different components depending on where you are running your application or services.
-If you are running on Linux bare metal or Linux VMs, high chance you will be using [`logrotate`](https://man7.org/linux/man-pages/man8/logrotate.8.html) utility.
+Your logs can be rotated by different components depending on where you are running your applications or services.
+If you are running them on Linux machines, high chance you will be using [`logrotate`](https://man7.org/linux/man-pages/man8/logrotate.8.html) utility.
 However, if you are running in Kubernetes, it's not that obvious who rotates the logs and interestingly it may depend on what container runtime your Kubernetes cluster is using.

 ### Non-Kubernetes

-As mentioned above, in Linux bare metal or Linux VMs, log rotation is often handled by [`logrotate`](https://man7.org/linux/man-pages/man8/logrotate.8.html) utility.
+As mentioned above, in Linux machines, log rotation is often handled by [`logrotate`](https://man7.org/linux/man-pages/man8/logrotate.8.html) utility.

 It supports both types of log rotation explained before.